Tylomelania perfecta

 Tylomelania perfecta is a species of freshwater snail with an operculum, an aquatic gastropod mollusk in the family Pachychilidae.

+Tylomelania perfecta, like other members of its genus, is ovoviviparous, meaning it retains fertilized eggs in a brood pouch inside the female’s pallial oviduct until they hatch into fully formed juveniles.
+This unique reproductive strategy is uncommon among freshwater snails and involves significant maternal investment (von Rintelen & Glaubrecht, 2005).

 This is the first species of the genus Tylomelania that was described (under the name Melania perfecta) by malacologist Albert Mousson in 1849.

 Distribution

 This species occurs in south, south-east and central Sulawesi, Indonesia.
 It is a widespread species of Tylomelania.